Sleep is supposed to be,

 That is the break of day.

-We are busy working to bring Emily Dickinson's "Sleep is supposed to be" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "Sleep is supposed to be" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Sleep is supposed to be" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.